mweibel/connect-session-sequelize/README.md

 * `db` a successfully connected Sequelize instance
 * `table` *(optional)* a table/model which has already been imported to your Sequelize instance, this can be used if you want to use a specific table in your db
 * `extendDefaultFields` *(optional)* a way add custom data to table columns.
 Useful if using a custom model definition
+* `disableTouch` *(optional)* When true, the store will not update the db when receiving a touch() call.
+This can be useful in limiting db writes and introducing more manual control of session updates.

 # Usage